Skip to main content

 At the peak of my “gamer life,” I was pushing rank in a competitive shooter, leading a guild in an MMO, and streaming every spare hour.
 From the outside, I was hardcore.
 On the inside, I was permanently at 10% mana.
 I raged at teammates, doom-scrolled after losses, and canceled plans to grind one more level.
 Sleep was optional.
 Food was whatever I could eat with one hand.
 My mental health was a hidden stat I’d left at level 1, and I was trying to clear endgame content with it.

 Then came the night I unplugged my headset, stared at a defeat screen, and felt… nothing.
 Not anger, not motivation.
 Just a hollow, empty signal.
 I had hit full tilt so hard that I’d bypassed rage and arrived straight at emotional respawn cooldown.
-That was the moment the quest became clear: Restore your mental HP, or uninstall yourself from everything you love.
+That was the moment the quest became clear: Restore your mental HP, or you’ll lose your connection to everything you love.

 This isn’t a top-10 list.
 This is the walkthrough I wish I’d had the actual mental health resources for gamers that I used, the mistakes that almost ended my run, and the system that turned scattered advice into a character build I can maintain every day.